Skip to Content

 With convenient mass transit and a city center that’s easy to explore on foot, winter is a wonderful time to visit.
 Crowds are few.
 The temperature rarely dips below freezing.

 So, you can still take a stroll around town.
-But, if the snow is falling and temperature dipping, there’s plenty to do indoors.
-And, it also hosts several festive Christmas markets in December.
+But, if the snow is falling and the temperature dipping, there’s plenty to do indoors.
+It also hosts several festive Christmas markets in December.

 Besides being a cultural center, Munich acts as the gateway to Bavaria.
 This charming region in southern Germany is a fantasy landscape bursting with mountains and castles.